hadrienj/Preprocessing-for-deep-learning/readme.md

-A notebook version of this post can be found [here](https://github.com/hadrienj/Preprocessing-for-deep-learning) on Github.
+A blog post version of this notebook can be found [here](https://hadrienj.github.io/posts/Preprocessing-for-deep-learning/) on Github.

 The goal of this post/notebook is to go from the basics of data preprocessing to modern techniques used in deep learning.
 My point is that we can use code (Python/Numpy etc.) to better understand abstract mathematical notions!
 Thinking by coding! 💥